sensedeep/custom-metrics/README.md

 The `avg`, `max` and `min` statistics compute the average, maximum and minimum value for each span data point.
 The `current` statistic uses the most recent value for each span data point and is useful when used with the `accumulate` option to return the most recent value of a metric.

-The `sum` statistic returns the summation of the values for each span data point and the `count` statistic returns the number of values for a span data point.
+The `sum` statistic returns the summation of the values for each span data point, and the `count` statistic returns the number of values for a span data point.

 For a P-value metric example: p95 would return the P-95 value.
 To get meaningful P-value statistics you must set the CustomMetrics pResolution parameter to the number of data points to keep for computing P-values.
 By default this resolution is zero, which means P-values are not computed.
 To enable, you should set this to at least 100.